-Before I started moving my studioffice all around last week, I started making something to keep me warm as it is COLD!!! outside and I like it warm.
+Before I started moving my studioffice all around last week, I started making a pom pom throw blanket to keep me warm as it is COLD!!! outside and I like it warm.
 This past weekend it snowed, which made for a nice snow day on Saturday, but the throw blanket I keep in my living room to snuggle up with has not been available for about 2 months now.
 You will find out why below.

-I needed to finish up embellishing a new throw I bought at Marshall’s to keep me all comfy cozy.
-It is large, furry, fuchsia, soft and super cuddly – perfect for the winter months, plus it gives my room an added color pop.
-When I bought it, it had plain edges, but I knew I would be adding big pom poms to embellish it and make it my own.
+I needed to finish up embellishing a new throw I bought at Marshall’s into a large, furry, fuchsia, soft and super cuddly pom pom throw blanket.
+When I bought the throw, it had plain edges, but I knew I could add big pom poms to embellish it and make it my own.

 I got my inspiration to make the pom pom trim when I saw this photo in an old Woman’s Day magazine from the late 60’s that I found at a thrift store.
 I don’t knit or know how to weave, but maybe in time for spring I can have one of my knitting friends make one for me – I will make the pom poms.
 I know I want to infuse a lighter pink into my family room once I can open up my windows again.
 I love the colors – pink, lavender and tangerine.
 This is such a classic photo – the car, the turtle neck – very chic.
 Shows you that classics – are always in style.